The isoperimetric problem on Riemannian manifolds via Gromov-Hausdorff asymptotic analysis: Introduction

 Apart from the already mentioned contributions, there are many other important results in literature about the existence and description of isoperimetric sets in Riemannian manifolds.
 Limiting ourselves to the contributions that inspired in some way our investigations, we recall \cite{MorganRitore02, RitRosales04} in which the authors studied the isoperimetric problem in abstract cones and in Euclidean cones respectively, \cite{Pedrosa2004}, where the isoperimetric problem is solved on cylinders, the isoperimetric existence theorem on Riemannian manifolds $(M^n, g)$ with compact quotient $M/\mathrm{Iso}(M^n)$, that has been pointed out by Morgan \cite[Chapter 3]{MorganBook}, building also on \cite{AlmgrenBook}, and the existence result for nonnegatively curved $2$-dimensional surfaces \cite{RitoreExistenceSurfaces01}.
 For the existence and description of isoperimetric sets for large volumes, we mention the papers \cite{EichmairMetzger, EichmairMetzger2}, \cite{Chodosh2016}, \cite{ChodoshEichmairVolkmann17} and \cite{Arezzo} where an isoperimetric (for large volumes) foliation has been discovered on asymptotically Schwarzschildian, hyperbolic, conical, and cuspidal manifolds respectively.
-The isoperimetric problem has been and it is currently studied also in the sub-Riemannian setting: in Carnot groups, the existence of isoperimetric sets of any volume has been established in \cite{LeonardiRigot}.
+The isoperimetric problem has been and it is currently studied also in the sub-Riemannian { and sub-Finsler setting}: for example, the existence of isoperimetric sets of any volume has been established in Carnot groups \cite{LeonardiRigot}, in sub-Riemannian manifolds whose quotient by the group of contact transformations preserving the sub-Riemannian metric is compact \cite{GalliRitore}, { and in sub-Finsler nilpotent Lie groups \cite{Pozuelo}}.
+A different framework where this problem has been investigated is also that of $\mathbb{R}^n$ with densities, see \cite{MorganPratelli, DePhilippis2017}.